Overwhelmed by Health Advice? Focus on These Four Essentials.

 Think of every way you have tried to take back control of your health over the years.
 Now, imagine what your life could look like if you had stuck to a plan.

 Let’s say you have been putting off your health for the past decade.
-That means over 3000 days—more than 10% of your life (assuming an average life expectancy of 77)—that you haven’t fully enjoyed the joys that come with great health.
+That means over 3000 days, more than 10% of your life (assuming an average life expectancy of 77) that you haven’t fully been able to experience the joys that come with great health.

 This decline in quality of life has a high cost, and you have paid it for too long.